-FSANZ developed and applied a standard communication strategy to this application.
-All calls for submissions are notified via the FSANZ Notification Circular, media release, social media tools and Food Standards News.
-Subscribers and interested parties are also notified about the availability of reports for public comment.
+Public submissions were invited on a draft variation which was released for public comment between 27 May 2022 and 8 July 2022.
+The call for submissions was notified via the FSANZ Notification Circular, media release, FSANZ's social media tools and Food Standards News.
+Subscribers and interested parties were also notified.